Gluten Free Rice Krispie Treats

 Then just let it set.
 It will take half an hour or so to cool and set, depending on the room temperature, then you can cut it into pieces.

-If you enjoy these, you should also definitely check out these Strawberry Rice Krispie Treats! 🍓
+If you enjoy these, you should also definitely make these Strawberry Rice Krispie Treats next! 🍓

 Easy White Chocolate Mousse